Here are what I’ve published so far.

 It Happened at the Burger Joint

-This short story is of a man back who looks up a friend from forty years ago.
+This short story is of a man back in the town he went to college in, who looks up a friend from forty years ago.
 He remembered the house she lived in when they worked together at the Burger Joint, while he was in college and she in high school.
 Sure enough, he finds her house, learns that she is still living there, but also that she is in the last stages of life after a fight with cancer.
-She wasn’t exactly an old flame, but they had had feeling for each other.
+She wasn’t exactly an old flame, but they had had feelings for each other.

 He spends a couple of hours at her house, getting to know her daughter and sisters, and going through old memorabilia she had collected, which included a couple of things about him.
 He goes on about his business trip, while the daughter ponders exactly what he was to her mom, and the effect he has on her as she’s dying.